UFC 200: Tate vs Nunes: Predictions & Analysis

 A few statistical edges stand out.
 Lesnar throws significantly more leather — a 1.4 sig. strike per minute gap.
 Lesnar is far more active with takedowns, averaging 2.3 more per 15 minutes.
 Lesnar has tighter striking defense, making opponents miss more often.

 The Pick: Brock Lesnar over Mark Hunt.
-The model is firm on this one: Lesnar at 75%.
-Notably, the betting market has Lesnar at 41% implied while our model sees 75% — a 34-point disagreement that could signal value.
+We're leaning Lesnar here at 67%, a solid but not overwhelming edge.
+Notably, the betting market has Lesnar at 41% implied while our model sees 67% — a 26-point disagreement that could signal value.

 Daniel Cormier vs Anderson Silva